seanreed1111/sql-recipes/recipes.md

 | Parts-to-go, Ltd. | 213B Commerce Park. |
 +-------------------+---------------------+
 The tables have columns that are similar but not identical. prospect and customer use different names for the first name and last name columns, and the vendor table includes only a single name column.
 None of that matters for UNION; all you need to do is make sure to SELECT the same number of columns FROM each table, and in the same order.
-The following statement illustrates how to SELECT names and addresses FROM the three tables all at once: mysql> SELECT fname, lname, addr FROM prospect
+The following statement illustrates how to SELECT names and addresses FROM the three tables all at once:
+SELECT fname, lname, addr FROM prospect
 UNION
 SELECT first_name, last_name, address FROM customer
 UNION